JL907/Sett/README.md

 ## Latest Patch Notes `3.2.0`
 `Bug reports can be posted in discord` https://discord.gg/aYuS9Wsxxx

-* New Configuration Entries for Passive and Keystones
 * All KeyStone Buffs now only stack when the damage source is dealt directly from one of Sett's abilities
 * Conquerer Passive Heal now only heals from damage dealt directly from Sett's abilities
 * Conquerer bonus damage per stack is now 0.6 (+0.045 every 4 levels) down from 1.2 (+0.09 every 4 levels)